Lucy (spacecraft): Flyby of 52246 Donaldjohanson

+Donaldjohanson as seen by L’LORRI from a distance of about 2700 km, just over three minutes before closest approach.

 Lucy first imaged 52246 Donaldjohanson on 25 February 2025, at a distance of 70 e6km.

 On 20 April 2025, the spacecraft successfully flew by Donaldjohanson at a distance of 960 km and a speed of more than 30,000 mph.
 The flyby, which was considered a "dress rehearsal" for Lucy's encounters with Trojan asteroids closer to Jupiter, involved Lucy autonomously tracking Donaldjohanson with its antenna facing away from Earth, precluding communications.
 Forty seconds before closest approach, Lucy stopped tracking Donaldjohanson to shield the spacecraft's instruments from the sun.
 The first set of images released the next day revealed that Donaldjohanson was a contact binary and larger than first predicted; at approximately 8 km long and 3.5 km wide at its widest point.